 How to Inspect BGA Soldering Joints?

-As it is a well-known fact that SMT and BGA inspection is one of the hardest jobs to handle in a more effectively.
+As it is a well-known fact that SMT and BGA inspection is one of the hardest jobs to handle more effectively.
 It is because inspecting BFGA joints is quite difficult because the solder lies under the BGA package and is invisible.
-However, the only way in which you can test the BGA solder points satisfactorily is X-rays.
+However, the only way in which you can test the BGA solder points satisfactorily is through X-Ray inspection.
 It is because X-Rays have the ability to help you to see the joints lying under the BGA package and can provide help in the process of inspection in a more effective way.

 Types of BGA Soldering Packages